lmhale99/iprPy/doc/source/calculation/relax_box/theory.rst

 An initial system (and corresponding unit cell system) is supplied with box dimensions, :math:`a_i^0`, close to the equilibrium values.
-A LAMMPS simulation is performed that evaluates the system's pressures, :math:`P_{i}`, for the initial system as given, and subjected to twelve different strain states corresponding to one of :math:`\epsilon_{i}` being given a value of :math:`\frac{\Delta \epsilon}{2}`, where
+A LAMMPS simulation is performed that evaluates the system’s pressures, :math:`P_{i}`, for the initial system as given, and subjected to twelve different strain states corresponding to one of :math:`\epsilon_{i}` being given a value of :math:`\frac{\Delta \epsilon}{2}`, where